History of Ohio University: 1980s and 1990s

-2000s-2020s
+2000s, 2010s, and 2020s

 The 2000s, 2010s, and 2020s have rapidly spurred the impact of Ohio University.
+The university launched the Global Leadership Center to engage students from any major in a wide variety of global impact projects during their studies.
 By the bicentennial year 2004, Distinguished Teaching Professors recognized by the university included Alan R. Booth (PhD Boston University, Professor of Humanities and History since 1964 – History of Southern Africa), Lois Davis Vines (PhD Georgetown University, Professor of Humanities and French since 1969 – Poe abroad), Thomas H. Carpenter (PhD Oxford University, Professor of Humanities and Classics since 1996 – Art and myth in Ancient Greece), and Dean McWilliams (PhD University of Oregon, Professor of Humanities and English since 1969 – Butor and Gardner).
 Roderick McDavis was elected Ohio University's first Black president, serving 13 years.

+The bobcat mascot was named Rufus by a winning vote in 2006.
+Ohio University maintains a Women's Center dedicated for use of university women at the Baker University Center: The center features studying space, health-related stations, and female-integrated programming to foster the five university pillars of the honor code.
+Additionally, the student body recognizes a Women's Affairs Commission as one of several commissions on Student Senate.
 In 2009, Venki Ramakrishnan shared the Nobel Prize in Chemistry with Thomas A. Steitz and Ada Yonath, "for studies of the structure and function of the ribosome."

 Ohio University became a space-grant institution in the 2010s.
 In Fall of 2012, Ohio University converted its academic calendar from quarters to semesters, after first having changed to quarters in 1967.
 Through the contemporary period, the College Green has hosted numerous speeches from prominent voices.
 Philanthropists have increased total contributions to the university in its present period more so than ever before.
-Ohio University maintains a Women's Center dedicated for use of university women at the Baker University Center: The center features studying space, health-related stations, and female-integrated programming to foster the five university pillars of the honor code.
-Additionally, the student body recognizes a Women's Affairs Commission as one of several commissions on Student Senate.

 The university has carried out strategic research, undertaken difficult retrenchment, created impactful quality upgrades, and strengthened students for their future.
 In January 2022, Ohio University achieved its first national designation as R1: Doctoral Universities – Very high research activity.
 In April 2022, Larry Connor became the first person to reach inner Earth and outer space within one year.
+In March 2023, Lori Stewart Gonzalez, Interim President at the University of Louisville, was unanimously elected by the board of trustees to become the 23rd and first woman President in the 219-year history of Ohio University.
 As of 2022, Ohio University comprises nine campuses, nine undergraduate colleges, its Graduate College, its college of medicine, and its public affairs school, and offers more than 250 areas of undergraduate study as well as certificates, master's and doctoral degrees.
 Ohio University ranks among the top 30 largest residential college campuses in the United States.